junariltd/junari-odoo-docker/README.md

 ## Overriding Odoo Configuration Settings

 This image ships with a default `odoo.conf` in `/etc/odoo`.
-You can either replace this file with your own version, or use our `odoo-config` tool to updae individual settings.
+You can either replace this file with your own version, or use our `odoo-config` tool to update individual settings.

 To override individual settings, create and build you own `Dockerfile` with content such as the below: